metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_backup_restore_v2_manifest.md

 Optional:

-- `exclude` (List of String) Exclude defines the buckets, scopes or collections that are excluded from the backup.
-When this field is set, it implies that by default everything will be backed up, and data items can be explicitly excluded.
-You may define an exclusion as a bucket -- 'my-bucket', a scope -- 'my-bucket.my-scope', or a collection -- 'my-bucket.my-scope.my-collection'.
-Buckets may contain periods, and therefore must be escaped -- 'my.bucket.my-scope', as period is the separator used to delimit scopes and collections.
-Excluded data cannot overlap e.g. specifying 'my-bucket' and 'my-bucket.my-scope' is illegal.
-This field cannot be used at the same time as included items.
+- `exclude` (List of String) Exclude defines the buckets, scopes or collections that are excluded from the backup.When this field is set, it implies that by default everything will be backed up,and data items can be explicitly excluded.
+You may define an exclusion as a bucket-- 'my-bucket', a scope -- 'my-bucket.my-scope', or a collection -- 'my-bucket.my-scope.my-collection'.Buckets may contain periods, and therefore must be escaped -- 'my.bucket.my-scope', asperiod is the separator used to delimit scopes and collections.
+Excluded data cannot overlape.g. specifying 'my-bucket' and 'my-bucket.my-scope' is illegal.
+This field cannotbe used at the same time as included items.
 - `filter_keys` (String) FilterKeys only restores documents whose names match the provided regular expression.
 - `filter_values` (String) FilterValues only restores documents whose values match the provided regular expression.
-- `include` (List of String) Include defines the buckets, scopes or collections that are included in the restore.
-When this field is set, it implies that by default nothing will be restored, and data items must be explicitly included.
-You may define an inclusion as a bucket -- 'my-bucket', a scope -- 'my-bucket.my-scope', or a collection -- 'my-bucket.my-scope.my-collection'.
-Buckets may contain periods, and therefore must be escaped -- 'my.bucket.my-scope', as period is the separator used to delimit scopes and collections.
-Included data cannot overlap e.g. specifying 'my-bucket' and 'my-bucket.my-scope' is illegal.
-This field cannot be used at the same time as excluded items.
+- `include` (List of String) Include defines the buckets, scopes or collections that are included in the restore.When this field is set, it implies that by default nothing will be restored,and data items must be explicitly included.
+You may define an inclusion as a bucket-- 'my-bucket', a scope -- 'my-bucket.my-scope', or a collection -- 'my-bucket.my-scope.my-collection'.Buckets may contain periods, and therefore must be escaped -- 'my.bucket.my-scope', asperiod is the separator used to delimit scopes and collections.
+Included data cannot overlape.g. specifying 'my-bucket' and 'my-bucket.my-scope' is illegal.
+This field cannotbe used at the same time as excluded items.
-- `map` (Attributes List) Map allows data items in the restore to be remapped to a different named container.
-Buckets can be remapped to other buckets e.g. 'source=target', scopes and collections can be remapped to other scopes and collections within the same bucket only e.g. 'bucket.scope=bucket.other' or 'bucket.scope.collection=bucket.scope.other'.
-Map sources may only be specified once, and may not overlap. (see [below for nested schema](#nestedatt--spec--data--map))
+- `map` (Attributes List) Map allows data items in the restore to be remapped to a different named container.Buckets can be remapped to other buckets e.g. 'source=target', scopes and collectionscan be remapped to other scopes and collections within the same bucket only e.g.'bucket.scope=bucket.other' or 'bucket.scope.collection=bucket.scope.other'.
+Mapsources may only be specified once, and may not overlap. (see [below for nested schema](#nestedatt--spec--data--map))

 <a id="nestedatt--spec--data--map"></a>
 ### Nested Schema for `spec.data.map`

 Required:

-- `source` (String) Source defines the data source of the mapping, this may be either a bucket, scope or collection.
+- `source` (String) Source defines the data source of the mapping, this may be eithera bucket, scope or collection.
-- `target` (String) Target defines the data target of the mapping, this may be either a bucket, scope or collection, and must refer to the same type as the restore source.
+- `target` (String) Target defines the data target of the mapping, this may be eithera bucket, scope or collection, and must refer to the same typeas the restore source.